HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

 # In the full Streamlit app, these are handled via st.session_state
 # and warnings are displayed if placeholders are still present.

-2. Document Processing: Loading and Chunking Notes
-The assistant can read various document types and prepare them for contextual question-answering by breaking them into manageable chunks.
+2. Document Processing: Loading and Chunking NotesThe assistant can read various document types and prepare them for contextual question-answering by breaking them into manageable chunks.2.1.
+Reading Document ContentThis function handles .txt, .pdf, and .docx files.def read_document_content_from_file(file_path):

-2.1.
-Reading Document Content
-This function handles .txt, .pdf, and .docx files.

-def read_document_content_from_file(file_path):
     """
     Reads the content of a text file, PDF, or DOCX and returns it as a string.
     Handles basic file reading errors and informs about OCR limitation for PDFs.